-For more information about remote installations, see Section 2.2, "Deploying the Multi-Domain Active Directory Driver," on page 24.
+For more information about remote installations, see "Deploying the Multi-Domain Active Directory Driver" on page 24.

-For additional information about system requirements, see "Considerations and Prerequisites for Installation" in NetlQ Identity Manager Setup Guide.
+For additional information about system requirements, see "Considerations and Prerequisites for Installation" in the NetIQ Identity Manager Setup Guide.

-1.3.3 Multi-Domain Support
+Multi-Domain Support

 The Multi-Domain Active Directory driver provisions and synchronizes objects across all domains in a forest.
 The driver simplifies integrating Microsoft Active Directory with Identity Manager.